MiDataInt/mdi/README.md

 ```

 Please read the menu options and confirm your installation choice.
-A full installation, including Stage 2 apps, will take many minutes
+A full installation, including Stage 2 apps, can take many minutes
 to complete.

+If you will use containers but need to provide an atypical
+command to load Singularity, please initially select installation
+level 1 (pipelines only), then edit file 'config/singularity.yml'
+and re-run the installer as needed.

 ## Configure and install tool suites

 <code>install.sh</code> clones MDI repositories
 that define the pipeline and apps frameworks, but few actual
 tools.
-To install tools from any provider, first edit the file
+To install tools from any provider, first edit file
 'config/suites.yml' in the 'mdi' root directory.

 ```yml